akrzemi1/__sandbox__/string_view_ctor.md

 And everyone will agree that it does not make sense, and would be incorrect, to upgrade it to `std::string_view`.
 Similarly, if a function does want a string in `const char *` but associates a different interpretation of the argument, migrating to `std::string_view` would cange the semantic part of the interface, and alter the program behavior, likely causing bugs.
 In fact, the semantics of function `foo()` above do change if the argument type is replaced with `std::string_view` modified as per P0903R1.
-Before it had different path for a null pointer and a different one for an empty string; after the change the two will be indistinguishable.
+Before it had different path for a null pointer and a different one for a zero-sized string; after the change the two will be indistinguishable.

-The only case where the change proposed in P0903R1 does help is when it is acceptable or desired to conflate the value of a null pointer and the value of a genuine empty C string into one.
+The only case where the change proposed in P0903R1 does help is when it is acceptable or desired to conflate the value of a null pointer and the value of a zero-sized C string into one.
 This occurs in the following cases:

 1. A genuine empty C string (`""`) is treated as a "degenerate" value already, and cannot ever mean any useful content, and already qualifies for a "defensive if".
 In that case adding null pointer to the set of degenerate values comes with zero cost and is quite natural.
 This is the case for function `bar()` above.